nextauthjs/adapters/packages/dynamodb/README.md

 This is the AWS DynamoDB Adapter for next-auth.
 This package can only be used in conjunction with the primary next-auth package.
 It is not a standalone package.

-You need a table with a partition key `pk` and a sort key `sk`.
-Your table also needs a global secondary index named `GSI1` with `GSI1PK` as partition key and `GSI1SK` as sorting key.
+By default, the adapter expects a table with a partition key `pk` and a sort key `sk`, as well as a global secondary index named `GSI1` with `GSI1PK` as partition key and `GSI1SK` as sorting key.
 You can set whatever you want as the table name and the billing method.

 If you want sessions and verification tokens to get automatically removed from your table you need to [activate TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) on your table with the TTL attribute name set to `expires`